DomenicScarcella/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+	Closure is when a local function has access to variables and functions outside the local function, rather than only to those variables within its own function.

 2. Study the following code, then answer the questions below.

 ```js